electorArg/polAr/cran-comments.md

 ## Resubmission polAr
+This is a resubmission -version 0.1.3.
+As asked by reviewer, in this version I:
+* Update description in DESCRIPTION file to an English version.
+* Add translated infromation in README file.

+## Resubmission polAr
 This is a resubmission -version 0.1.2.
 As asked by reviewer, in this version I:

 * add [cph] to the Authors@R field in DESCRIPTION.